mich-sys/mich-sys/README.md

 Christ Follower | Frontend Engineer |
 ------------------------------------------------------------

-Young and highly efficient with passion for Web Application Development.I am focused on creating interactive digital experiences on the web with ReactJs .
+Young and highly efficient with passion for Web Application Development.
+Focused on creating interactive digital experiences on the web with ReactJs .
 Contributing to the tech ecosystem with Opensource , because the Future is Open, when I'm bored i play Call Of Duty and go for walks 🛼

 * 🌍  I'm based in 127.0.0.1
 * ⚡  Linux Fanboy